 (by Gene Yraola)

+Now that a legendary staple amongst 16-bit enthusiasts will once again be brought to the mainstream attention with the release of the SNES Mini Classic today, its time to look at one of the game’s most revolutionary aspects.
 Long before videogames had big time movie composers creating their scores, a pixelated, 16-bit opera scene changed the way how music, and more importantly emotion in games were looked at.
 More than 20 years later, that scene still resonates amongst the hearts of gamers, developers, and writers as the defining moment of “emotion in videogames.”

 While many will consider its sequel, Final Fantasy VII as being the first significant and most memorable of all gaming scores (and turning composer Nobuo Uematsu into a household name in Japan and amongst gamers worldwide), it was its predecessor Final Fantasy VI (or Final Fantasy III as it was known in North America upon its original release) that changed the tide for how we “feel” in videogames – all due to a dramatic MIDI-composed opera scene.